ShieldFinanceHQ/contracts/README.md

 ### Usage

 * Call [initialize](#initialize-method) method after deployment to activate the Shield contract.
-* Call [deposit](#deposit-method) method as Trader to receive the right for compensation in future (if you think rug pull is likely to happen).
+* Call [deposit](#deposit-method) method as Trader to receive the right for compensation in future (if you think rug pull is likely).
-* Call [deposit](#deposit-method) method as Protector to receive the right for premium in future (if you think rug pull is unlikely to happen).
+* Call [deposit](#deposit-method) method as Protector to receive the right for premium in future (if you think rug pull is unlikely).
 * Call [withdraw](#withdraw-method) method as Trader to receive compensation (if rug pull happens).
 * Call [withdraw](#withdraw-method) method as Protector to receive premium (if rug pull doesn't happen).